 We will then contact Solar thermal and PV providers to determine what's the best option for you.

 PV recycling process statistics - useful info on what can be recycled from solar panels and the future of PV waste management.

 PV Cycle - Global organisation set up to sustainably manage the future influx of PV waste.

 Widespread implementation of solar panels would be pointless if there was no recycling system in place to deal with end-of life-panels.
 This is an important issue as there will be an estimated 60 million tonnes of solar PV waste by 2050.

 As more solar panels begin to be decommissioned it remains to be seen if the recycling methods in place are both practical and sustainable.
-If correct procedure is not in place then the world will face a new waste crisis to deal with the influx of end-of-life panels, dealing an ironic blow to our attempt to reduce our carbon footprint.
+If the correct procedure is not in place then the world will face a new waste crisis to deal with the influx of end-of-life panels, dealing an ironic blow to our attempt to reduce our carbon footprint.

 It is not currently economically viable in many countries to recycle solar panels.
-Hopefully this will change as the market for solar panel recycling inevitably grows.
+Hopefully, this will change as the market for solar panel recycling inevitably grows.
 Thankfully many countries require end-of-life panels to be recycled by law.

 We have included some useful links below related to solar panel recycling.

 Under EU law end-of-life solar panels in Ireland must be recycled.
 As solar power is relatively new in Ireland there are not many recycling services available.

 WEEE Ireland announced a partnership in 2017 with PV Cycle, a non-profit membership-led organisation that deals with PV module waste collection and disposal.
 The benefit of this partnership should be realized in the coming years.